htcondor/htcondor/docs/users-manual/submitting-a-job.rst

  Example 3

-This example uses both the file globbing of the **queue** command and a macro function to specify a job input file that is within a subdirectory on the submit host, but will be placed into a single, flat directory on the execute host.
+This example uses both the file globbing of the **queue**\ :index:`submit commands<single: submit commands; queue>` command and a macro function to specify a job input file that is within a subdirectory on the submit host, but will be placed into a single, flat directory on the execute host.

 ::